teuzowebdeveloper9/teste-tecnico-react-native/README.md

 - **Deployment:** Docker setup provided for easy database and backend environment setup.
 - **Routing:** Bottom navigator with context-based state preservation for smooth navigation across main app screens.
 - **Dynamic Rendering:** Activities and chatbot messages are dynamically rendered based on database content and AI responses, providing a responsive user experience.
+- **API Documentation:** Swagger integrated in the backend for improved route documentation and easier API exploration.

 ---